Disastrous road trip leaves Cubs struggling to stay positive

 The Cubs are 25-27, the first time they've been at least two games under .500 since Maddon took over.

 The Los Angeles Dodgers and Padres held the Cubs to nine runs in six games.
-Chicago 3-for-40 with runners in scoring position, dropping their average in that category to .211.
+The team was 3-for-40 with runners in scoring position, dropping its average in that category to .211.
 No NL team has finished an entire season with an average that low since the 1981 New York Mets (.210).
-Before that you have to go back to the 1969 Padres to find a worse average, as they hit .201 with runners in scoring position.
+Before that, you have to go back to the 1969 Padres to find a worse average; they hit .201 with runners in scoring position.

-One of the Cubs' hits with men on came via a bad hop, and another on an infield dribbler, so they've had one legitimate base knock with a man on second or third in over a week.
-What's the team saying and doing?
+One of the Cubs' hits with men on came via a bad hop, and another came on an infield dribbler, so they've had one legitimate base knock with a man on second or third in more than a week.
+What are the players saying and doing?
 The only thing they can, short of turning over a postgame spread.

-Sticking together and staying positive.
+They're sticking together and staying positive.

 "It's a part of baseball," outfielder Jason Heyward said.
 "I'm not going to say anything negative.
-If you're trying to get me to say anything negative I'm not going to say it.
+If you're trying to get me to say anything negative, I'm not going to say it.

 "Keep grinding.
 Keep competing.
 Focus on the positive."